Big in Japan (band): History

 The band broke up after a last gig at Eric's on 26 August 1978.
-During their time, Big in Japan recorded four songs which were included in From Y to Z and Never Again EP, released afterwards to pay off debts.
-The unintentional consequence of the EP was the formation of the Zoo label, which went on to release early material by Echo & the Bunnymen and The Teardrop Explodes, amongst others.
+During their time, Big in Japan recorded four songs which were included on the From Y to Z and Never Again EP, released afterwards to pay off debts.
+The unintentional consequence of the EP was the formation of the Zoo label, which went on to release early material by Echo & the Bunnymen and the Teardrop Explodes, amongst others.
 They also recorded a Peel Session on 12 February 1979, with a line-up of Casey, Broudie, Johnson and Budgie; the session was broadcast on 6 March 1979.
 Balfe and Drummond then formed the short-lived Lori and the Chameleons.

 Big in Japan left a recorded legacy of seven songs: one on a single, four on their EP From Y to Z and Never Again, and two released on compilation albums.
-As of 2005, five out of these recorded songs are commercially available, on the compilation album, The Zoo: Uncaged 1978-1982.
+As of 2005, five out of these recorded songs are commercially available, on the compilation album The Zoo: Uncaged 1978–1982.

-Ironically, the band never performed or released any disc in Japan.

-According to the Liverpool Echo, Big in Japan were "a supergroup with a difference - its members only became super after they left"; former members of Big in Japan would later find fame in The KLF, Frankie Goes To Hollywood, The Lightning Seeds and Siouxsie & The Banshees.
+According to the Liverpool Echo, Big in Japan were "a supergroup with a difference—its members only became super after they left"; former members of Big in Japan would later find fame in the KLF, Frankie Goes to Hollywood, the Lightning Seeds, the Teardrop Explodes and Siouxsie and the Banshees.

-The German group Alphaville's first single was called "Big in Japan", named directly after the band.
+The first single of German band Alphaville was called "Big in Japan", named directly after the band.
 Coincidentally, Frankie Goes to Hollywood's single "Relax" was displaced from the top of the German charts by Alphaville's "Big in Japan".
-Singer/songwriter Gold later said that "we never got to speak with him [Holly Johnson] but he must have wondered 'who is this German group with a song named after my band?'!"
+Singer/songwriter Marian Gold later said that "we never got to speak with him [Holly Johnson] but he must have wondered 'who is this German group with a song named after my band?'".